Anchor ads are not supported on this page.

 Run your hand down to the buckle and hit the release.
 Use that outside foot to push off the pillar to move into the driver’s seat.
 Subsequently, you may have to climb over a center console.
 Do not use the steering wheel to pull yourself over.
 This may cause the vehicle to swerve dangerously.

-Finally, use your inside (left foot) to push high on the driver’s leg(s) to move them away from the brake and the gas pedals.
-After clearing his legs and feet apply the gas and or brake, whichever the situations calls for.
+Finally, use your inside foot (left foot) to push high on the driver’s leg(s) to move them away from the brake and gas pedals.
+After clearing his legs and feet, apply the gas or brake, whichever is necessary.
 If the driver’s feet are too difficult to move, put the vehicle into neutral.

 Being a passenger in a vehicle with an incapacitated driver can be tense and uncertain.
 Such an occurrence may manifest rapidly.
 Keeping calm during such an event will help you to better and more quickly process information and execute the above techniques.